-Yanks rally, beat Indians 10-9 to reach ALDS vs rival Rays
+Yanks sweep Indians 10-9 in draining game, meet Rays in ALDS

 Depending on what happens with Francona, Alomar could be Cleveland’s next manager.
 The former Indians All-Star catcher has been a managerial candidate elsewhere in the past, but never felt any of the opportunities were genuine.

-He gained valuable experience while filling in for Francona this season, but Alomar said he’s not campaigning to manage.

-“I don’t need the job.
-I’m good and set in my life,” he said.
+“Some of the interviews were, to me, token interviews,” he said.
 “If somebody’s interested, they can call and we’ll talk.
-But it’s not like I’m pushing myself or promoting myself to be a manager, no. I don’t have any hidden agendas, let’s put it that way.”
+But it’s not like I’m pushing myself or promoting myself to be a manager.”

 TRAINER’S ROOM

-Indians: C Roberto Pérez left with a bruised right hand after being hit during an at-bat in the seventh.
+Indians: C Roberto Pérez left with a bruised right hand after being hit by a pitch in the seventh.

 UP NEXT